rickstergg/ShortyBot/README.md

 ## Scavenger Hunt

-- Have you joined the [Bofu Community Discord](https://discord.gg/z2RNpYz8) or [33 Community](https://discord.gg/6J4kzEP8)?
+- Have you joined the [Bofu Community Discord](https://discord.gg/z2RNpYz8) or [33 Community Discord](https://discord.gg/6J4kzEP8)?
 There's a song you should listen to.